tylim88/Go-Web-Server-with-Queue-Tutorial/README.md

 npm run setup
 ```

-to run (for some reason, you might want to rerun again to make it work, basically run -> stop -> run)
+to run (for some reasons, you might need to rerun again to make it work, basically run -> stop -> run)

 ```bash
 npm run dev